sogeuni/contents/_abs/system.md

 **cron**

 Administrative program scheduler, performing such duties as cleaning up and deleting system log files and updating the slocate database.
-This is the _superuser_ version of [[timedate#^ATREF|at]] (although each user may have their own crontab file which can be changed with the **crontab** command).
+This is the _superuser_ version of [[time-date-commands#^ATREF|at]] (although each user may have their own crontab file which can be changed with the **crontab** command).
 It runs as a [[communications#^DAEMONREF|daemon]] and executes scheduled entries from /etc/crontab.

 |   |   |
 |---|---|